HomeDev GuideRecipesAPI Reference

 The Graph C# SDK provides a strongly typed, LINQ-style API for querying content from Optimizely Graph in .NET applications.
 Instead of writing raw GraphQL queries, chain C# methods to filter, search, sort, paginate, and shape results.

-For foundational concepts and platform capabilities, see the Optimizely Graph documentation, which covers indexing, schema design, and search architecture.
-If you are migrating from Optimizely Search & Navigation to Optimizely Graph queries, review the migration guides for feature mapping, comparisons, and best practices.
+For foundational concepts and platform capabilities, see the Optimizely Graph documentation.
+That resource covers indexing, schema design, and search architecture.
+To migrate from Search & Navigation to Optimizely Graph, review the migration guides for feature mapping and best practices.

 Example query

-The following example runs a full-text search for optimizely on BlogPostPage content, filters by the Tutorials category, sorts by publish date descending, paginates the first 10 results, and includes the total match count.
+This example demonstrates how a single query chains filtering, searching, sorting, and pagination.
+It searches BlogPostPage content for optimizely, filters by the Tutorials category, and sorts by publish date descending.
+The query returns the first 10 results and includes the total match count.

 var result = await _graphClient